Drumcondra, Dublin: Religion

 The oldest church in the district is Drumcondra Church (Church of Ireland), located at the end of Church Avenue, abutting All Hallows College.
 Several notable people including Georgian-period architect James Gandon are buried in the adjoining graveyard.

 The "Old Church of St. George" was built about 1668 in Lower Temple Street (changed to Hill Street in the 1800s), then a part of Drumcondra.
 The Tower of the Old Church of St. George can still be seen on Hill Street and its gravestones are around the walls of what is now a playground.

 The "New Church of St. George" was built on the square further up the road at the end of Temple Street in the early 1800s.
 The original site acquired for the new church was on Whitworth Road, but then the present site was selected, which at the time was open fields.
-A temporary chapel was built on the Whitworth Road site and its churchyard was retained when St. George's was completed - this site was later taken over by the Whitworth Hospital (later named Drumcondra Hospital).
+A temporary chapel was built on the Whitworth Road site and its churchyard was retained when St. George's was completed – this site was later taken over by the Whitworth Hospital (later named Drumcondra Hospital).
 The gravestones can be seen behind the hospital.

-Drumcondra is a parish in the Fingal South West deanery of the Roman Catholic Archdiocese of Dublin, served by the Church of Corpus Christi at Home Farm Road.
-The palace of the Roman Catholic Archbishop of Dublin is situated alongside Clonliffe College (the diocesan seminary).
-Together they occupy an extensive site bounded by Clonliffe Road and Drumcondra Road (to the South and West) with the River Tolka at the northern extremity.
+Drumcondra is a parish in the Fingal South West deanery of the Roman Catholic Archdiocese of Dublin, served by the Church of Corpus Christi at Home Farm Road and St. Columba’s Catholic Church on Iona Road.

+The palace of the Roman Catholic Archbishop of Dublin is situated alongside Clonliffe College (the former diocesan seminary).
+Together they occupy an extensive site bounded by Clonliffe Road and Drumcondra Road (to the South and West) with the River Tolka at the northern extremity; long proposed for housing development.

 The Respond!
-Housing Association has its Dublin office located in High Park, Drumcondra, where it also runs training courses in Housing and Social care provision.
+Housing Association has its Dublin office located in High Park, Drumcondra, a former 'Mother and Baby Home', where it also runs training courses in Housing and Social care provision.

 The Ukrainian Greek Catholic Church (Ukrainian Church in Ireland of Bishop Nicholas the Miracle Worker) holds services in Holy Cross College, Clonliffe.